 EJ-23.
-The County will achieve equitable tree canopy in EJ Communities Increase tree canopy shading of residential streets to 50 percent by 2040.
+The County will achieve equitable tree canopy in EJ Communities.

-A. During California Environmental Quality Act review of impacts for public works, private development, revitalization and master planning projects in under-canopied EJ Communities, mitigation shall be required that provides an extra 25% tree replacement and said mitigation shall be directed to the same EJ community where the impact occurs.
+During California Environmental Quality Act review of impacts for public works, private development, revitalization and master planning projects in under-canopied EJ Communities, mitigation shall be required that provides an extra 25% tree replacement and said mitigation shall be directed to the same EJ community where the impact occurs.
 (PLANNING AND ENVIRONMENTAL REVIEW)

 - EJ-24.
 Increase tree canopy coverage to at least 35 percent in all unincorporated County neighborhoods by 2040, especially those that are in Environmental Justice Communities. - EJ-25.
-Consistently enforce existing tree protection ordinances including the zoning code, the tree ordinance (SCC 19.04) and the tree preservation ordinance (SCC 19.12).
+Consistently enforce existing Tree Protection Ordinances including the zoning code, the Tree Ordinance (SCC 19.04) and the Tree Preservation Ordinance (SCC 19.12).

-- As a condition of approval for discretionary projects, Sacramento County shall require the appropriate remedy for any open tree violations on site.
-(PLANNING AND ENVIRONMENTAL REVIEW) - B. Sacramento County will continue to support Sacramento Tree Foundation's NeighborWoods program projects in order to help achieve 35 percent tree canopy coverage in Sacramento County neighborhoods that will result in 250 shade trees being planted in under-resourced neighborhoods (most of the projects will be in Environmental Justice Communities).
-Ninety oak trees will also be planted and stewarded during a three-year period.
-(PLANNING AND ENVIRONMENTAL REVIEW)

-C. Survey EJ communities to identify appropriate opportunity sites to receive tree mitigation plantings.
+- A. As a condition of approval for discretionary projects, Sacramento County shall require the appropriate remedy for any open tree violations on site.
+(PLANNING AND ENVIRONMENTAL REVIEW) - B. Sacramento County will continue to support Sacramento Tree Foundation's NeighborWoods program in order to help achieve 35 percent tree canopy coverage in Sacramento County neighborhoods.
+(PLANNING AND ENVIRONMENTAL REVIEW) - C. Survey EJ communities to identify appropriate opportunity sites to receive tree mitigation plantings.
 (PLANNING AND ENVIRONMENTAL REVIEW)